Understanding 11 Hidden Signs Of Depression

 Aches and pains

 Do you have aches or pains that come and go without a cause?
 Depression affects your mental health, but people often experience physical consequences.
 Besides weight changes and tiredness, a person may experience headaches, backaches, digestion issues, and chronic pain.
 Some with major depression may experience other health concerns, such as heart disease, arthritis, or type 2 diabetes.
-If you have a pre-existing or chronic condition, depression can make taking care of yourself more challenging.
+If you have a pre-existing or chronic condition, mental health issues like depression can make taking care of yourself more challenging.

 Pessimistic thoughts